 Students work in series, research and present information on a ceramic artist, and perform tests and experiments in forming clay, firing kilns, and glazing.
 Students are expected to fire all kilns, mix glazes, and keep accurate records of their development.
 Prerequisite: ART 332.
 Cr 3.

 ART 432 Advanced Ceramics II

 Students focus on the evolution of earlier studies into a series of work that may be used for the senior exhibition.
 Students research and present information about a ceramic artist, load and fire all kilns, mix glazes, and are encouraged to enter competitions and arrange a portfolio.
+Course may be repeated twice for credit.
 Prerequisite: ART 431.
 Cr 3.

 ART 441 Advanced Studio in Book Arts

 This course creates an opportunity for in depth study and personal exploration with the Artist's Book.
 Every student will create a collection of Artist's Books while simultaneously gaining a confidence with and a strong aesthetic for the medium.
 ART 341, 342,343 or permission of the instructor .
 Cr.
 3.

 Course focuses on drawing in series and developing a conceptual approach to a long-term drawing project.
 Students will expand their technical skills and individual creative vision in relation to historical and contemporary artistic examples.
 Prerequisite: ART 351 or 352 Cr 3.

 Advanced students will develop and refine a final drawing project either in series or a process-oriented approach culmination in an integrated body of work either for senior exhibition or publication.
 Course may be repeated twice for credit.
 Prerequisites: ART 351 or 352.
 Cr 3.